tweag/python-monorepo-example/2019-03-07-playing-with-kubernetes.md

 ---
-title: "Configuring And Testing Kubernetes Clusters With Kubenix And Kind"
+title: "Configuring And Testing Kubernetes Clusters With KubeNix And Kind"
 author: Tobias Pflug
 ---